For RefsFor OrganizationsEvaluatorContactFAQAboutDemoPrivacy

 Key Takeaways

-Feedback without context causes harm.
-It is often emotional and noisy, not a performance evaluation.
+• Feedback without context causes harm.
+It's often emotional and noisy, not a performance evaluation.

 • Retention starts with development systems.
 Officials need objective, consistent tools to measure their growth.